 About Julien Thomas

 Have I always wanted to be a professional photographer?
-No, it came over my years in Southeast Asia - I'm grateful that photography has followed me for many, many years!
+No, it came over my years in Southeast Asia - I'm grateful that photography has followed me for so many years!

-During early years his aim was all about long-term and adventurous trips to discover this new continent, venturing in areas very far away from the on-growing cities.
-This time represents his jump into photography and photojournalism (and new memorable traveling experiences).
+In his early years he was focused on long-term and adventurous trips to discover this new continent, venturing in areas very far away from the on-growing cities.
+This time represents his jump into photography and photojournalism.

-Then and again for a few years, he decided to organize and lead courses for underprivileged schoolchildren with the aim to teach how to create children’s toys from discarded plastic waste/bags.
+Then and again for a few years, he decided to organize and lead courses for underprivileged schoolchildren with the goal to teach how to create children’s toys from discarded plastic waste/bags.

 patchwork photo 360° Julien Thomas travels